Fly Fishing the Bahamas

-The fact that the Bahamas are so close to the U.S. make this a fast and easy destination for anglers looking to maximize their fishing time and minimize travel time.
+The fact that most Bahamas fly fishing lodges are so close to the U.S. makes this a fast and easy destination for anglers looking to maximize their fishing time and minimize travel time.
 With regular, direct access to such islands as Grand Bahama, Abaco, Andros and Nassau, the Bahamas are the perfect option for a quick weekend escape or an extended, week-long trip.
-Here at Yellow Dog, we love the Bahamas for anglers who are new to saltwater flats fishing and looking to have a great first experience with bonefish.
+Here at Yellow Dog, we have many Bahamas bonefishing packages that we love for novice anglers who are new to saltwater flats fishing and looking to have a great first experience with bonefish.
 It is also our preferred destination for anglers looking for seriously large bonefish and sizeable permit in the spring, summer and fall timeframes.
 And finally, it is a great option for anglers that live in the Eastern U.S. and the Southwest, where access is quick and easy.